-• Ensure that all logos, photographs, and GGC trademarked graphics adhere to the GGC Graphic Standards—Usage and Style Guide, the GGC Athletics—Brand Identity Usage and Style Guide; and the GGC Digital Communications Guide; and
+• All logos, photographs and GGC trademarked graphics must adhere to GGC branding standards: GGC Communications Graphic Standards Guide, the GGC Athletics Identity Standards Guide, and the GGC Digital Communications Guide.

 Social Media Content Managers